Clash of Clans tips and tricks - Get all the trophies with this guide!

 Patience is something you'll need in first place for playing CoC, as the game takes time.
 You will be boring yourself to death while searching hour after hour for the right target to farm or for an upgrade to be finished.
 But beware!
 Impatience can lead you into trouble when you rush the attack or Town Hall upgrade before all defenses.
 Also being overeager can make you commit a fatal mistake.
 It's like driving a car - riding fast can get you quickly to your destination, but driving carefully will get you there as well without any risk of getting harm or hurting someone else.

 Sooner or later you'll have enough gems to start wondering what to do with them.
 The best option of investing the 'green gold' is to save them and go for max Builders' Hut first and as it's maxed keeping it for buying green potions.
 You'll need them when farming.
 Other things your gems can be spent on are not worth it

 If you want to climb to the very top, it might be necessary to buy a gem or two.
 Or thousands of them.
 Unfortunately, at 5000+ trophies every advantage you can get over your opponent is priceless

 If you gained a shield, attacking will break it.
 Think twice if it’s worth it.
 Sometimes it’s better to use shield duration to peacefully rebuilt.
-Also keep in mind that upgrading defenses disables them, so it’s the best to upgrade them during the shield duration.
+Also keep in mind that upgrading defenses disable them, so it’s best to upgrade them during the shield duration.
 You can scout enemy village - if there is a builder around Mortar it usually means, that Mortar is being upgraded, and it means disabled

 Don’t gather resources you will not be able to spend.
 Having 1,000,000 Gold and Elixir doesn’t make you rich - it makes you rather attractive and vulnerable, as some players may want to raid you seeing full storages